htkoca/ex-next-sequelize-redux/README.md

 ## Notes

 - do not import files in `api` and `lib` to files in `components` or `pages`.
-Webpack will build the backend code + env vars to the front end and people can inspect it.
+Webpack will build the backend code + env secrets to the front end and people can inspect it.
 - `jsconfig.json` is cross IDE settings
 - `.eslintrc` and `.prettierrc` use airbnb + prettier defaults respectively.
 - `.babelrc` and `browserlistrc` is used by next's internal webpack config